hschletz/Braintacle/README.md

   - [MDB2_Schema](http://pear.php.net/package/MDB2_Schema)
   - [XML_Parser](http://pear.php.net/package/XML_Parser)

-- The file application/configs/macaddresses-vendors.txt is taken from the [Wireshark](http://wireshark.org) project under a different name.
+- The file module/data/MacAddress/manuf is taken from the [Wireshark](http://wireshark.org) project.
 GPLv2 and copyright information are contained at the top of this file.